bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MinimumOperatingTemperature_1D6hoqiFP87eVLqmorvPDX/Documentation.md

-Minimum working temperature that system complies with (C°)
+Minimum working temperature that the system complies with.